TheNewNormal/kube-cluster-osx/README.md

 Other links
 -----------
-* A solo Kubernetes Cluster VM App can be found here [Kube-Solo for OS X](https://github.com/TheNewNormal/kube-solo-osx).
+* Kubernetes Solo Cluster VM App can be found here [Kube-Solo for OS X](https://github.com/TheNewNormal/kube-solo-osx).

-* A standalone one CoreOS VM App (good for docker images building and testing) can be found here [CoreOS VM for OS X](https://github.com/TheNewNormal/coreos-osx).
+* Standalone one CoreOS VM App (good for docker images building and testing) can be found here [CoreOS VM for OS X](https://github.com/TheNewNormal/coreos-osx).

 * CoreOS Cluster App without Kubernetes can be found here [CoreOS Cluster for OS X](https://github.com/rimusz/coreos-osx-cluster).